QAConv: Question Answering on Informative Conversations: Abstract

 \section{Abstract}

-This paper introduces {\dataset}\footnote{Data and code are available at \url{https://github.com/salesforce/QAConv}}, a new question answering (QA) dataset that uses conversations as a knowledge source.
-We focus on informative conversations including business emails, panel discussions, and work channels.
+This paper introduces {\dataset}, \footnote{Data and code are available at \url{https://github.com/salesforce/QAConv}}, a new question answering (QA) dataset that uses conversations as a knowledge source.
+We focus on informative conversations, including business emails, panel discussions, and work channels.
 Unlike open-domain and task-oriented dialogues, these conversations are usually long, complex, asynchronous, and involve strong domain knowledge.
-In total, we collect {\questionNumber} QA pairs, including span-based, free-form, and unanswerable questions, from {\dialogNumber} selected conversations with both human-written and machine-generated questions.
-We segment long conversations into chunks, and use a question generator and dialogue summarizer as auxiliary tools to collect multi-hop questions.
-The dataset has two testing scenarios, chunk mode and full mode, depending on whether the grounded chunk is provided or retrieved from a large conversational pool.
-Experimental results show that state-of-the-art QA systems trained on existing QA datasets have limited zero-shot ability and tend to predict our questions as unanswerable.
-Fine-tuning such systems on our corpus can achieve significant improvement up to 23.6\% and 13.6\% in both chunk mode and full mode, respectively.
+In total, we collect {\questionNumber} QA pairs from {\dialogNumber} selected conversations with both human-written and machine-generated questions.
+We use a question generator and a dialogue summarizer as auxiliary tools to collect and recommend questions.
+The dataset has two testing scenarios: chunk mode and full mode, depending on whether the grounded partial conversation is provided or retrieved.
+Experimental results show that state-of-the-art pretrained QA systems have limited zero-shot performance and tend to predict our questions as unanswerable.
+Our dataset provides a new training and evaluation testbed to facilitate QA on conversations research.